 About the Competition

-CESR developed the Business Ethics Case Competition in order to challenge undergraduate students to apply their values and skills learned in Leeds classes to difficult real-world cases.
-The ethical dilemmas explored in the competition range from topics in energy production to company supply chains, each dealing with a complex web of stakeholder needs and interests and asking students to propose creative solutions that are feasible from an operational and financial standpoint.
+CESR developed the Business Ethics Case Competition (BECC) to challenge undergraduate students to apply the ethical frameworks and business skills learned in Leeds classes to challenging real-world cases.
+The ethical dilemmas explored in the competition include real challenges facing our society today, each dealing with a complex web of stakeholder needs and interests and asking students to propose creative solutions that are feasible from an operational and financial standpoint.

-- Teams consist of four to six undergraduate students, combining to the extent possible first- and second-year contestants with juniors and seniors to allow younger students to work with more experienced students in understanding how to compete in a business ethics case competition.
+- Teams consist of four to six undergraduate students, combining to the extent possible first- and second-year competitors with juniors and seniors to allow younger students to work with more experienced students in understanding how to compete in a business ethics case competition.

-- Contestants sign up in pairs of two, or groups of four, with the understanding that BECC managers may assign additional participants in order to achieve the desired mix of academic years represented within each team.
+- Competitors can sign up individually or with up to three other people, with the understanding that BECC managers may assign additional participants in order to achieve the desired mix of academic years represented within each team.

 30 minutes total alotted for each presentation: